Are led lights safe for babies?

 Lighting in your baby’s room should be soft and warm, but not too bright.
 From my own experience, the best kind of lighting to use for a baby’s room is a mix of natural light and night light.
 Natural light is good for a baby’s circadian rhythm.
 Natural or artificial light provides a lot of vitamin D for your baby.
 Vitamin D is very important for your baby’s growth, development, and immune system.

 Even if you are moving from a darker place like the northern states, it’s important to expose your baby to plenty of natural sunlight.
 The sunlight may feel too hot, but that’s fine.
 Just dress baby in lighter clothes.
-If you are able to give him a few the sun’s rays every day, he will develop the ability to deal with sunlight.
+If you are able to give him a few of the sun’s rays every day, he will develop the ability to deal with sunlight.
 After moving to a southern state, my daughter started sleeping better.

 Can LEDs damage babies’ eyes?